Skip to main content

 A few things to note:

-• Currently, you cannot import individual members (such as a single Python class or function)—you must import the whole Python module and then access members through the module name.
+• Currently, you cannot import individual members (such as a single Python class or function).
+You must import the whole Python module and then access members through the module name.

 • Mojo doesn't yet support top-level code, so the import_module() call must be inside another method.
 This means you may need to import a module multiple times or pass around a reference to the module.
 This works the same way as Python: importing the module multiple times won't run the initialization logic more than once, so you don't pay any performance penalty.